Living in Hong Kong

 When we asked people living in Hong Kong what life is like and how people spend their time, they said:

 "Living in Hong Kong as an expat or digital nomad can be an exciting and rewarding experience.
 The city is a vibrant and cosmopolitan hub, with a diverse range of cultures and cuisines.
 Expats and digital nomads can enjoy the city's many attractions, from its world-class shopping and dining to its stunning skyline and stunning beaches.
 The city also offers a wide range of accommodation options, from luxury apartments to budget-friendly hostels.
 The cost of living in Hong Kong is relatively high, but the city's excellent public transport system makes it easy to get around.
-Expats and digital nomads can also benefit from the city's excellent healthcare system and its strong economy," explained one expat living in Hong Kong.
+Expats and digital nomads can also benefit from the city's excellent healthcare system and its strong economy," said one expat in Hong Kong.

 Is there a lot of crime in Hong Kong?